CloudLabs-MOC/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

         - **SUFFIX**: Create a variables to store the deployment ID which is **<inject key="DeploymentID" enableCopy="false" />**.

        >**Hint**: You can also find the deployment ID and the Azure AD password within the environment details tab of your integrated lab guide.

    -  Run the workflow named `contoso-traders-provisioning-deployment` using GitHub Actions.

-2. **Setup CI/CD Workflow:**
+3. **Setup CI/CD Workflow:**

    - Update the previously created GitHub secret with the following value:
       - **SQLPASSWORD**: ADO.NET (SQL authentication) connection string of `productsdb` SQL database.

    - In the GitHub repository, navigate to  **.github/workflow** where you will be able to find the yaml workflow **contoso-traders-app-deployment**.
 Run the workflow, this workflow should deploy the application to Azure.

-3. **Test the application and perform rolling updates:**
+4. **Test the application and perform rolling updates:**
    - Navigate to the Azure Portal and check the application status using Azure Endpoint.
-   - Update the workflow file to initiate Action run on changes to the GitHub repository.
+   - Update the workflow file to initiate an Action run on changes to the GitHub repository.

 ## Success criteria:
 To complete this challenge successfully:

-- Verify the successful deployment of the Infrastructure of the application in the Azure Portal.
+- Verify the successful deployment of the Infrastructure of application in the Azure Portal.
-- Verify the GitHub Action; all the jobs in the GitHub Action should be completed without any error.
+- Verify the GitHub Action; all the jobs in the GitHub Action should be completed without any errors.
 - Verify the deployment and hosting of the Contoso Traders application in Azure.

 ## Additional Resources:

-Here are a few documentation and guides to assist you in completing the challenge.
+Here are a few documents and guides to assist you in completing the challenge.
 - [GitHub Actions](https://docs.github.com/en/actions)
 - [Why CI/CD](https://resources.github.com/ci-cd/).
 - [Continuous Deployment with Github Actions: An Example](https://www.dolthub.com/blog/2020-11-23-continous-deployment-with-github-actions/).